 He worked on the Voynich MS until his death, and a very extensive correspondence between him, Miss Nill and E.L.V. on all possible related subjects has been preserved in the Beinecke Library archives.
 He became their most trusted expert, and new interested people, once they also acquired the confidence of E.L.V. and Anne Nill (e.g. Dr. Salomon, W. Friedman) were invariably referred to him.
 After his death, his material was given to Friedman (see below) and an inventory was made by Tiltman (see below).
 The material is now kept in the >> George C. Marshall Library and Archives, Lexington (Va).

 A Danish botanist and zoologist (not Dutch as reported by D'Imperio (1978) (27), Section 3.3.1) who worked at the Catholic University and identified 16 plant species, all typically European.
 Quoted frequently in the hand transcription of Petersen.

-Benedictine monk and botanist at the Catholic University who identified some plants as being New-World species, specifically Sunflower and Capsicum, see O'Neill (1944) (28).
+O'Neill was a Benedictine monk and botanist at the Catholic University who identified some plants as being New-World species, specifically Sunflower and Capsicum, see O'Neill (1944) (28).
 He is also quoted frequently in the hand transcription of Petersen.